Module Review: Aggregation

 2. To reduce the number of documents subsequent stages need to process.

-What does `$facet` allow you to do?
+$facet allow you to do?

-What is the risk of using `$lookup` on a non-indexed foreign field?
+$lookup on a non-indexed foreign field?

-`$bucket` requires you to define boundaries manually. `$bucketAuto` automatically determines boundaries to evenly distribute documents.
+$bucket requires you to define boundaries manually. $bucketAuto automatically determines boundaries to evenly distribute documents.

 3. Cheat Sheet: SQL vs Aggregation